bewagner/kraken_api_dca/README.md

 - Create a Kraken API key and save it to the file `kraken.key`.
   [See here for an explanation.](#kraken-api-key)
-- Specifiy your orders in the file `orders.json`
+- Create a file `orders.json` and specify your orders.
   .
 [See this description of how to place your orders.](#specifying-your-orders)
 - Run the script via `python3 kraken_api_dca.py`